Costa Rica Submarine Cables and Internet Connectivity

 - ARCOS-1: A ring-structured system focused on regional connections, offering backup routes for added resilience.

-- AMX-1: A high-capacity system launched in 2014, providing 85 Tbps capacity and connecting Costa Rica to multiple countries.
+- AMX-1: A high-capacity system launched in 2014, providing 85 Tbps of capacity and connecting Costa Rica to multiple countries.

 - PAC: The Pan American Crossing cable lands on Costa Rica's Pacific coast, diversifying connectivity options.